- iOS 13 will be announced at WWDC on 3 June 2019

-Barring the new products, that's the same list Apple issued for iOS 11 the year before.
-It hasn't dropped any devices off the list for a while now, which makes us nervous for the iPhone 5s and iPad mini 2 owners: those may not be given the all-clear for iOS 13.
+That's basically the same as the iOS 11 list a year before, with some new products added on the end.
+Apple hasn't dropped support for any old devices for a while now, which makes us nervous for the iPhone 5s and iPad mini 2 owners: those may not be given the all-clear for iOS 13.

 And rumours suggest Apple may be even more ruthless than that.
 The (French-language) site iphonesoft.fr, citing "a developer friend at Apple and who works in particular on the Apps Plans", predicts that the iPhone 6 and 6 Plus will also be dropped from the list, along with the iPhone SE and old iPad Air (from 2013).

 Going even further is a highly contentious report by the (Hebrew-language) site the Verifier.
 It reckons the iPhone 5s, 6 and 6 Plus, the iPad mini 2 and 3, and the sixth-gen iPod touch will all miss out, and that even the iPhone SE, 6s and 6s Plus and the iPad mini 4 have "question marks".